Email Us

 Halal Bovine Gelatin

-What Is Bovine Gelatin?
+What Is Bovine Gleatin?

 Bovine gelatin is a protein-based ingredient derived from the collagen found in cattle (bovine) hides, bones, and connective tissues.
 Through a carefully controlled hydrolysis process, the triple-helix structure of collagen is broken down into a functional, water-soluble biopolymer that forms thermo-reversible gels.
 Its popularity stems from several unique functional properties: